UHF Antenna Gain Explained: 3dB vs 6dB vs 9dB (Australia)

 What Does “dB” Mean in UHF Antennas?

-In simple terms, dB (decibels) refers to how an antenna shapes and directs radio signal energy — not how powerful the radio itself is.
+In simple terms, dB refers to how a UHF radio antenna Australia setup shapes and directs radio signal energy not how powerful the radio itself is.

 A UHF antenna doesn’t create more signal.
 Instead, it: